josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **Missing Required Tag**
-    2a1.
+- 2a1.
 If the user omits one or more required identifier tags (e.g. `n/`, `p/`, etc.).
-    2a2.
+- 2a2.
 WeddingHero displays an error message displaying the correct format, along with an example.
-    2a3.
+- 2a3.
 Upon receiving the correct input, the process resumes at step 3.

 2b. **Invalid Phone number**
-    2b1.
+- 2b1.
 If the user enters an invalid phone number containing non numbers (e.g. 8124123A).
-    2b2.
+- 2b2.
 WeddingHero displays an error message, informing user that numbers are only allowed for phone number.
-    2b3.
+- 2b3.
 Once valid input is provided, the process resumes at step 3.

 2b. **Invalid Email address**
-    2c1.
+- 2c1.
 If the user enters an invalid email address (e.g. joe@).
-    2c2.
+- 2c2.
 WeddingHero displays an error message, informing user the requirements for a valid email address.
-    2c3.
+- 2c3.
 Once valid input is provided, the process resumes at step 3.

 3c. **Duplicate Person**
-    3c1.
+- 3c1.
 If WeddingHero detects that a guest with the same identifier (e.g. same name) already exists, it notifies the user of the duplicate.
-    3c2.
+- 3c2.
 WeddingHero prompts the user that guest has already been added.
 Use case ends.

 ---

-### Use case: Delete a guest
+### UC5: Delete a guest

 **Preconditions:**
 - A wedding has been created.